froggyos/froggyos.github.io/versions/1.14/README.md

 loaddata [variable] [key]
 ``` -->
 ## Imports
 Imports are a way to extend the functionality of FroggyScript.
+Imports must be defined at the top of the file.
 ### Import a Module
 ```
 import [import name:S]